hpc-carpentry/hpc-shell/_episodes/05-scripts.md

 script!

 ```
-# This wont show anything
+# This won't show anything.
 ```

 Now lets try adding this to our script with `nano`.
 Edit your script to look something like this: